 You can get professional results by using the Canon G1x Mark II and the Speedlite 270EX II even though both of these pieces of camera equipment are considered compact.

-There are certain situations where I still want professional-like results without lugging around my DSLR bodies and full-sized flash units.
+There are certain situations where you want professional-like results without lugging around a DSLR body and a full-sized flash units.
+The situation below is a perfect example.

-I had to use direct flash.
+I had to use direct flash from my 270EX II.
 The ceiling was too high in this "reception hall" so there was no practical way for me to get any help with bounce lighting.
 Since the people in the front are so much closer to the flash, I had to adjust the brightness levels in Photoshop so the lighting was more even from front to back.

 The built-in pop-up flashes that come in cameras like the G1X Mark II are simple too small and wimpy to get good results.
 That is the reason I always have a 270EX II flash with me if there is any chance I'll be taking photos in dark situations.

-I am a dreamer and I've been searching for the perfect case that will protect the G1X Mark II camera with the EVF viewfinder still attached.
-Good luck with that one, Canon Geek.
+Generally, I'm an optimist and I've been searching for the perfect case that will protect the G1X Mark II camera with the EVF viewfinder still attached.
+I knew there had to be one out there somewhere on the web.
+Persistence pays off eventually and I found one on Amazon.

-I recently purchased a Tokina case designed for the "g" series of Canon cameras and it worked well for my trip to North Carolina.
-The trip wasn't one of my typical photo excursions and I wanted to travel WITHOUT a DSLR, a rare event for me.
+I recently purchased a Tokina case, specifically designed for the "G" series of Canon cameras, and it worked well for my trip to North Carolina.
+The trip wasn't one of my typical photo excursions and I wanted to travel WITHOUT a DSLR, a rare desire for me.

 I was looking for a case that could handle the camera and all the G1X Mark II accessories; the EVF viewfinder, the 270EX II flash, spare camera battery, and extra flash batteries, in the smallest package available.